-Occasionally, you may need to delete an arrow because of an earlier mistake or a change in your understanding of the model.
+Occasionally, you might need to delete an arrow because of an earlier mistake or a change in your understanding of the model.
 This section shows you how to delete the arrow that connects Miles per gallon to Fuel cost.

-You can delete an arrow using either the Edit tool or the Arrow tool.
+You can delete an arrow using either the edit tool or the arrow tool.

-First, make sure you have either the Edit tool or Arrow tool selected.
+First, make sure you have either the edit tool or arrow tool selected.